dprint/dprint/docs/overview.md

 ### `projectType`

+Specify the type of project dprint is formatting.
 This is required when using the cli.

-Specify the type of project dprint is formatting.
-You may specify any of the allowed values here according to your conscience.
+You may specify any of the following values according to your conscience:

 * `"openSource"` - Dprint is formatting an open source project.
 * `"commercialSponsored"` - Dprint is formatting a closed source commercial project and your company sponsored dprint.